 Do You Speak French?
 Parlez vous Français?
 Which one?
 How Many French Dialects in the World?

 The international language comes in many flavors.
-There are numerous French dialects, varieties, types, creoles, accents spoken around the globe.
+Numerous French dialects, varieties, types, creoles, and accents are spoken around the globe.

-There is about 3000 million French-speaking population in the world.
+There are about 3000 million French-speaking population in the world.

 It includes native speakers as a second or third language, and students are not living in French-speaking regions.
 Still, they have learned or studied in a different part of the world.